Originate/dbg-pds-tensorflow-demo/ROADMAP.md

 In the example above we define a direction feature which is the difference between the start and end price in some interval in the past, defined by the steps and offset parameters.

+## Future Examples

+Future examples will be based on the DSL for strategies and feature engineering.

 ## Special situations